-- deletions would render a document meaningless, they are not 'practicable', and release of the document is not required under section 25.18 - 59.
-Having considered the nature of the information sought in the requested documents that I am satisfied would be exempt, as discussed above, I am satisfied it would not be practicable to provide the Applicant with an edited copy of the documents with exempt information deleted in accordance with section 25, as to do so would render the documents, should any exist, meaningless. - 60.
-Accordingly, I am satisfied there would be no scope to provide edited copies of the requested documents to the Applicant in accordance with section 25.
+- 55. Having considered the nature of the information in the requested documents, I am satisfied deletion of the exempt information in accordance with section 25 would not be practicable as it would render the documents, should any exist, meaningless. - 56.
+Accordingly, I am satisfied there would be no scope to provide an edited copy of the requested documents to the Applicant in accordance with section 25.